What is an employee experience platform?

 To be inclusive and to ensure every employee can take full advantage of the platform, the EXP should also be easy to use regardless of people’s digital dexterity.

-Why can employee experience initiatives fall short?
+Why can HR tech initiatives fall short?

 Subscribe to our newsletter and receive the latest information about the Digital Workplace every month.